mims-harvard/nimfa/docs/source/index.rst

 Usage
 #####

-Following are three basic usage examples that employ Standard NMF algorithm and LSNMF algorithm.
+Following are four basic usage examples that employ different implemented factorization algorithms.
 For examples with real world applications see Examples section and methods' documentation.

 .. note:: Consider these examples as Hello World examples for the MF library.

-.. note:: These examples demonstrate factorization of ``scipy.sparse`` matrix, ``numpy`` dense matrix, computation
+.. note:: These examples demonstrate factorization of ``scipy.sparse`` matrices, factorization of ``numpy`` dense matrices, computation
-		  of quality and performance measures, error tracking, computation of MF estimate and matrix factors.
+		  of quality and performance measures, error tracking, computation of MF estimate and matrix factors, passing callback initialization function.

 Example No. 1